Commercial clean fill disposal

 What is included in clean fill?

-Clean fill cannot contain any debris
+Clean fill cannot contain any debris or any of the following materials:

 Mixed loads containing any unacceptable material is NOT considered clean fill and will be charged the basic sanitary waste rate at a City landfill.